-If you are a property developer and are interested in your estate being part of our Building Community Together program, email our Community Engagement Project Coordinator at email@example.com
+If you are a property developer and are interested in your estate being part of our Building Community Together program, email our CEO at email@example.com

 Neighbourhood Watch groups

-Once you’ve found out if there’s a group in your area, fill out our Connect form and we’ll put you in touch with them.
+Once you’ve found out if there’s a group in your area, fill out our new member enquiry form and we’ll put you in touch with them.

 Our local groups run lots of great activities such as school safety programs, graffiti removal working bees, community mural projects, tradies tools events, barbecues, neighbourhood picnics, home safety audits, Safe Plate events and heaps more.

 Neighbourhood Watch membership